 Reading, writing, math, science, and the arts are all essential skills to develop in children at a young age.
 The more children learn when they are young, the better they become as adults.
 We want to teach your children the academic skills they will need to prepare them for their next level of learning.

 The links below will help with logging on to CANVAS and allow students, parents, and staff access to the District's most commonly used applications.
-All data and application settings for the programs will be the same as when you logged in on campus.
+All program data and application settings will be the same as when you logged in on campus.

 Reading and Writing

 Students learn to read, write, speak, listen, and use language at an early age.
 At our school, we provide students with the skills necessary to be successful from their school years through their careers.
 Our reading and writing instruction helps students use a balance of informational and literary resources.
 It also provides opportunities to use academic vocabulary in speaking and writing.
 Students also learn how to write using text-based evidence.

 Recommended Reading and Writing Resources